ibrows/IbrowsBoxalinoBundle/README.md

 search and autocomplete functions offered by boxalino, and a twig extension of the Javascrpt tracking.

-Install & setup the bundle
+Install and setup the bundle
 --------------------------

 1. Fetch the source code